Southampton 0-1 Newcastle: Allan Saint-Maximin moves Magpies closer to safety

 Newcastle, however, were left to rue a fourth missed penalty out of five since returning to the Premier League three years ago, and that setback appeared to have knocked the visitors' confidence in the second half.

-However, when Valery dithered over a clearance with just 11 minutes left, Saint-Maximin - the subject of a heated midweek argument involving Bruce and a journalist - nipped in to score the winner off the right-hand post.
+However, when Valery dithered over a clearance with just 11 minutes left, Saint-Maximin - the subject of a heated midweek argument involving Bruce and a journalist - nipped in to score the winner off the right-hand post and end a run of four games without a goal for the visitors.

 Team news